Hemanthkumar2112/Gemma2-2B-Translation-Agent/README.md

 The project specifically addresses the difficulties of training machine translation from **English** to nine Indic languages—**Tamil**, **Hindi**, **Kannada**, **Malayalam**, **Telugu**, **Bengali**, **Marathi**, **Gujarati**, and **Odia**—by utilizing adapter switching to enhance performance and manage the complexity of **multilingual translation**.

+Analyzing the translation of source segments into target segments using an agentic approach.
+The system leverages the Groq API to ensure that the source segment is accurately translated into its corresponding target segment.
+The process involves validating the translation quality by comparing both segments and ensuring semantic and contextual alignment.

+Key features include:
+- Machine translation done with the fine tuned Gemma2-2B model
+- Agentic methods Analysis for quality assurance and check for correctness in the translation process.
+- Use of Groq API to analysis

 ## Demo

 https://github.com/user-attachments/assets/c410d65c-fa78-47ac-95cc-ca12d8c8de08